 I am a safe person if I follow Personal Body Safety Rules for myself and for others.
 I do not touch or talk or behave in an unsafe way with others.

-Reading B: Not Just a Teacher, but a Friend (Poem)
+- Reading A : Swami Is Expelled from School - Reading B : Not Just a Teacher, but a Friend (Poem)